-Undernutrition in children accounts for approximately

-child deaths and contributes to the growth of 165 million children under five being stunted.
+Undernutrition in children accounts for approximately 45 percent of all child deaths and contributes to the growth of 165 million children under five being stunted.
 While rates of undernutrition are declining, the rate of overweight and obese is increasing rapidly.
 The first two global goals commit the international community to ending poverty in all its forms everywhere (SDG1) and to ending hunger, achieving food security, improving nutrition, and promoting sustainable agriculture (SDG2).
 With a rapidly growing population, increased food demand, and a changing climate, achieving these goals is daunting, but possible, and rests on our ability to ensure a productive, resilient global food system.

-Today,over

-2 billion people are overweight or obese,
+Today,over 2 billion people are overweight or obese, two-thirds of whom live in developing countries.
+Malnutrition is a multisectoral challenge and therefore demands multifaceted solutions.

-developing countries.

-Malnutrition is a

-multisectoral challenge

-and therefore demands

-multifaceted

-solutions.